janxb/tutorials/content/hetzner-debian-root-on-zfs.md

 ## Reboot your server into recovery system

-## Partition, format and mount your disk
+## Partition, format and mount your disk(s)
 I recommend using `cfdisk` utility for managing partitions.

+This tutorial was created using a dedicated server with NVME disks.
+If you are working with other disk types or on an Hetzner Cloud instance, you need to adjust your `/dev/...` device names accordingly.

+If your server has more than one disk, you need to format all of them with the following layout:

 1. small partition (100MB) with type `EFI system`
 2. rest of the disk default `Linux Filesystem`